JWLeamy/WeatherApp/README.md

 ## Description

-A basic weather application that provides weather conditions like as tempurature, humidity, and wind speed for any given city.
+A basic weather application that provides weather conditions suuch as tempurature, humidity, and wind speed for any given city.

 # WeatherApp